gkoos/skyline/README.md

 }
 ```

+---

 ## Algorithms

 ### Block Nested Loop (BNL)

-- Simple, intuitive algorithm.
+- Simple, intuitive algorithm
-- Compares each point with all others to find dominating points.
+- Compares each point with all others to find dominating points
-- Works well for small datasets and supports incremental updates easily.
+- Works well for small datasets and supports incremental updates easily
-- *In dynamic mode, we always use this algorithm.*
+- *In dynamic mode, we always use this algorithm*

 ### Divide & Conquer (D&C)

-- Recursively divides data into smaller subsets, computes skylines, and merges results.
+- Recursively divides data into smaller subsets, computes skylines, and merges results
-- More efficient than BNL for larger datasets.
+- More efficient than BNL for larger datasets
-- Static algorithm, dynamic extension is complex.
+- Static algorithm, dynamic extension is complex

 ### SkyTree

-- Advanced algorithm using tree structures to prune comparisons.
+- Advanced algorithm using tree structures to prune comparisons
-- Scales well with high-dimensional and large datasets.
+- Scales well with high-dimensional and large datasets
-- Designed primarily for static datasets.
+- Designed primarily for static datasets

+#### Optimization Steps
+The SkyTree implementation in this library includes several advanced optimizations for performance and scalability:
+- **Advanced Pivot Selection:** Uses median or custom pivot selection to improve partitioning and pruning efficiency
+- **Parallelization:** Processes partitions in parallel when the number of regions exceeds a threshold, leveraging goroutines for speed on multicore systems
+- **Dominance Caching:** Caches dominance checks between points to avoid redundant computations, reducing overall work
+- **Slice Reuse:** Minimizes memory allocations by reusing slices in recursive calls and helpers
+- **Custom Deduplication:** Uses a fast custom join for point keys, improving deduplication speed for large datasets
+- **Configurable Recursion Depth:** Allows limiting recursion depth to prevent stack overflow and excessive computation; falls back to BNL if the limit is reached

+These optimizations make SkyTree suitable for very large and high-dimensional datasets, balancing speed, memory usage, and accuracy.

+---

+## Configuration

+Skyline algorithms can be fine-tuned using configuration options to optimize performance and scalability for different dataset sizes and characteristics.
+Tuning these options allows you to balance speed, memory usage, and accuracy, especially for large or high-dimensional data.
+Proper configuration is essential to avoid bottlenecks, excessive memory consumption, or incomplete results, and lets you adapt the algorithms to your specific workload and hardware.

+### Block Nested Loop (BNL)
+- No configuration options.
+BNL is simple and always compares all points; best for small datasets or incremental updates.

+### Divide & Conquer (DNC)
+- `Threshold`: Minimum number of points in a partition before switching to BNL.
+Lower values increase recursion, higher values use BNL more often.
+Tune for your dataset size.
+- `BatchSize`: Number of points processed together in each batch.
+Larger batches can improve cache locality and throughput, but may use more memory.

+### SkyTree
+- `PivotSelector`: Function to choose the pivot point for partitioning.
+The default is median selection, but you can provide a custom function for domain-specific optimization.
+- `ParallelThreshold`: Minimum number of partitions before enabling parallel processing.
+Lower values increase parallelism, higher values reduce goroutine overhead.
+- `MaxRecursionDepth`: Maximum allowed recursion depth.
+If exceeded, SkyTree falls back to BNL for the remaining data.
+Prevents stack overflow and excessive computation for very large or complex datasets.

+Refer to the code and examples for how to set these options in your application.

 ---